 Install new water heaters

-Build wheelchair ramps
+Build wheelchair ramps and low-rise steps

 Repair rotten flooring